Sage-Bionetworks/schematic/docs/source/jsonschema_generation.rst

 ``inRange``
 """"""""""""""
 Aside from the type validation checks, the ``inRange`` rule will also be translated to the JSONSchema if provided for an attribute.
-The attribute must be a ``number`` type, and the ``maximum`` and ``minimum`` keys will be added to the JSONSchema for the property, with the values taken from the range specified in the data model.
+The attribute must be a ``number`` or ``integer`` type, and the ``maximum`` and ``minimum`` keys will be added to the JSONSchema for the property, with the values taken from the range specified in the data model.

 An attribute with an ``inRange`` validation rule::